neuro4ml/neuro4ml.github.io/Week_2/2-Synapses2.md

 ```
 :::{seealso} For more!
 :class: dropdown
-This [paper](https://dl.acm.org/doi/10.5555/3042817.3043055) provides more empirical and theoretical results which suggest that DropConnect may be advantageous.
+{cite:t}`Wan2013` provides more empirical and theoretical results which suggest that DropConnect may be advantageous.
 :::

 :::{seealso} That's it!